loading min read

 The tool below shows key characteristics of pure versions of these three common engagement approaches that lead to decisions.
 Obviously, hybrid approaches are quite possible.
 Which does your organization or agency use – and are there ways you can optimize?

-Picking a decision-making approach tool
+Picking a decision-making approach: Comparison tool

 • ‘In a nutshell’ definition